Jomppeli/auto-repository-setup/sketchbook.md

+## #4
+Make it possible to write the wanted file structure when asked and make the script to follow that.
+For example just writing simply the directory names and file names to a file with proper indetations and reading from the file.

+Example:
+- directory
+  - file.txt
+  - directory
+    - file.pdf

+Then the script reads that from the file and creates the wanted file structure.

 ## #3 **Added to issues**
 **TODO**:
 Write a script that creates the wanted file structure to a already existing repository.
 So no need to create the repository from the command line, just create the file structure.